Estimating the Magnitude and Phase of Automotive Radar Signals under Multiple Interference Sources with Fully Convolutional Networks: Data Set

 \section{Data Set}

 One of the key factors in the training process of deep models is the data set.
-It was empirically showed many times before, e.g.~\cite{Krizhevsky-NIPS-2012,He-CVPR-2016}, that a large database, e.g.~ImageNet~\cite{Russakovsky-IJCV-2015}, is essential for deep models in order to attain state-of-the-art results.
+It was empirically shown many times before, e.g.~\cite{Krizhevsky-NIPS-2012,He-CVPR-2016}, that a large database, e.g.~ImageNet~\cite{Russakovsky-IJCV-2015}, is essential to enable deep models to attain state-of-the-art results.
 Therefore, we extend the automotive radar interference mitigation (ARIM) data set proposed in~\cite{Ristea-VTC-2020} in order to cover complex real-world automotive scenarios that include multiple sources of interference.
 To the best of our knowledge, there are no other public databases for the interference mitigation task with multiple sources of interference.
+Our data set is created in the fast FMCW hypothesis, where the beat frequency is usually much larger than the Doppler shift.
+Each range profile can include both static and dynamic targets, which will practically appear as straight lines in the beat signal's spectrogram.

 In this paper, we introduce a novel and complex large-scale database, called ARIM-v2, consisting of 144,000 synthetically generated samples, replicating realistic automotive scenarios.
 We generated each sample using randomly selected values from the set of realistic parameters enumerated in Table~\ref{tab1}.
 The number of interference sources and the signal-to-noise ratio (SNR) values are selected using a fixed step between the minimum and the maximum values.
 The other parameters from Table~\ref{tab1} are interpreted as random variables that follow an uniform distribution between the minimum and the maximum values.
 The amplitude of each target is proportional with the power expected from that particular target.
 Moreover, we added a random phase to each target to obtain more realistic radar signals.